appscode/blog/content/post/vertical-scaling-of-redis-cluster-in-amazon-eks/index.md

 #### Export the Credentials

-KubeDB will create Secret and Service for the database `redis-cluster` that we have deployed.
+KubeDB has created Secret and Service for the database `redis-cluster` that we have deployed.
 Let’s check them by following command,

 ```bash
 $ kubectl get secret -n demo -l=app.kubernetes.io/instance=redis-cluster